-That’s the message of the new “College for Texans” statewide campaign launched in the fall of 2002 by the Texas Higher Education Coordinating Board in an aggressive new effort to send more Texans to college.
+Texas State University Office of Community Relations annually hosts local middle schools on campus for a full day of higher education awareness.This is a part of the “College for Texans” statewide campaign launched in the fall of 2002 by the Texas Higher Education Coordinating Board is an effort to send more Texans to college.

 The campaign aims, by 2015, to enroll another 300,000 academically prepared students – beyond the 200,000 enrollment growth projected based on current trends – in Texas universities, community colleges, and technical colleges.

 Since this initiative began in November 2002, the Office of Community Relations at Texas State University has hosted ‘College Knowledge Tours’ to over 25,000 area students.

 The Office of Community Relations focuses on touring middle school students from San Marcos CISD.
 Other schools or groups interested in visiting Texas State can request a tour through the Office of Undergraduate Admissions Campus Tours page.

 Spring 2016 College Knowledge campus tours for middle school students.

 College Knowledge visits are underway!
 Come plant the seed of knowledge with local middle school students as they visit and tour the Texas State campus.
 Volunteers are needed to serve on a student panel and help with a campus tour.
 Volunteer training, free parking in the LBJSC garage the day of the event, and lunch is provided.
 Community service documentation provided upon request.

 Contact the Office of Community Relations for more information at 512.245.9645 or email@example.com